The bridleway from Park Corner

 The path through College Wood

 I then turned left, leaving the route of both the Oxfordshire Way and Chiltern Way, and followed a hedge-lined track called Hollandridge Lane.
 This soon passed through some more beech woods, and eventually reached the village of Christmas Common.
-At the end of the track, now surfaced, I continued ahead across a couple of minor road junctions, then turned left to return to the car park.
+At the end of the track, now surfaced, I continued roughly ahead at a couple of minor road junctions, then turned left to return to the car park.

 Hollandridge Lane